Crafting Intelligence: The Art of Knowledge Representation and Engineering in AI

 Challenges and Considerations

-In conclusion, knowledge engineering is a fundamental process in the development of AI systems, requiring careful consideration of the methods and tools used for knowledge acquisition, modeling, and validation.
+In conclusion, knowledge engineering is crucial for developing AI systems, requiring careful methods and tools for knowledge acquisition, modeling, and validation.

 4. Applications of Knowledge Representation in AI Systems